greeksinsight-org/greeksinsight-content/howto/en/logout.md

 ---
 layout: default
-title: How to
+title: How to logout
 lang: en
-permalink: /howto/en/logout.md
+permalink: /howto/en/logout
 ---

 # How to